treydock/repo_centos/README.md

 Boolean to decide if the CentOS SCL Repo should be enabled (defaults to `false`).

-This only affects to CentOS 6 clients.
+This only affects to CentOS 6.

 #####`enable_updates`